rynkowsg/asdf-orb/README.md

 > [!WARNING]
 > This is **early alpha**.
 Keep this in mind that interface might change[^warning-alpha].

-[^warning-alpha]: That said, it's probably still better option to choose the update your repo later, if interface change, than whipping up your own asdf scripts.
+[^warning-alpha]: That said, even if breaking changes are possible, it's probably better to use it and update your repository as needed rather than building your own scripts.

 ## Quickstart